MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **black_list_reason** - Tells us if there is a reason why we should disregard this data.
 Some examples include launching due to a remote notification and launching due to a background fetch.

+- **step_premain** – Tells us the amount of time it has taken for Outlook to go from the user tapping the icon to step0_main the “main” step defined in this document.

 - **step0_main** - Tells us the amount of time it has taken for Outlook to get to the "main" step, which is a step defined by Apple.